Onedean/ST-TTC/ood_learning_setting/README.md

-# Spatio-temporal OOD Learning Scenario
+# Spatio-temporal OOD Learning Setting

 _In this sub-scenario, we use and adapt the [code repository](https://github.com/PoorOtterBob/STONE-KDD-2024) of the **STONE** model._